penguinwan/learning-deutsch/README.md

+# [updated 12-04-2018]
+- Flashcard is being ditched! because I reckon using flashcard to memorize noun and artikel is not a very effective learning method for me.
+- The first version of flashcard displays 3 different german artikel in 3 different colors.
+I was hoping this would help me memorize better, but after trying for a few days, I still don't remember a thing!
+Then I created second version of flashcard.
+- The second version of flashcard displays 3 different artikel in 3 different color, AND each being placed at different position on the screen.
+This is to mimic the memorization technique related to position, where:
+	- imagine Hund is in John's pocket, John is a man, so Hund is masculine
+	- imagine Brille is in Lily's bag, Lily is a woman, so Brille is femanine
+	- imagine Auto is in a cupboard, cupboard is neither, so Auto is neutral
+	- but it still doesn't work for me!!
+- Now I am trying a method that I was taught in school, REPETITION!!
+When I was in my primary year, I had daily homeworks bring back from school(at least 1 per subject, non-negotiable), for Chinese homework, we were given 10-15 characters each day, our work is to write each character 10 times on exercise book (that is 100 characters each day), to some this might sounds like a horrible experience, but not to the young me, that experience helps me remember all the Chinese character I learnt even until today.
+Let's see!

 # Introduction
 This is for me to learn German.
 This html file will speak random German text taken from dictionary file, and test my understanding about the speech.
 1. If the speech is a question, I am supposed to answer the question.